Ángel Maturino Reséndiz

-Angel Maturino Reséndiz (August 1, 1959 – June 27, 2006), also known as The Railroad Killer, was a Mexican itinerant serial killer suspected in as many as 23 murders across the United States and Mexico during the 1990s.
-Some also involved sexual assault.
-He had become known as "The Railroad Killer," as most of his crimes were committed near railroads, where he had jumped off the trains which he was using to travel around the country.
+Angel Maturino Reséndiz (August 1, 1959 – June 27, 2006), known as The Railroad Killer, was a Mexican serial killer suspected in as many as 23 murders across the United States and Mexico during the 1990s, some of which involved sexual assault.
+He had become known as "The Railroad Killer", as most of his crimes were committed near railroads, where he had jumped off the trains which he was using to travel.

 On June 21, 1999, he briefly became the 457th fugitive listed by the FBI on its Ten Most Wanted Fugitives list, before he surrendered to the Texas authorities on July 13, 1999.
 He was convicted of capital murder in Texas, and executed by lethal injection in 2006.

 Personal life

-Ángel Leoncio Reyes Recendis was born in Izúcar de Matamoros, Puebla, Mexico.
+Ángel Leoncio Reyes Reséndiz was born in Izúcar de Matamoros, Puebla, Mexico, but he had taken his mother's and stepfather's surnames calling himself Ángel Maturino Reséndiz.

 Murders and methodology

 By illegally jumping on and off trains within and across Mexico, Canada, and the United States, generally crossing borders illegally, Reséndiz was able to evade authorities for a considerable time.
 He used many aliases, but was chiefly known and sought after as Rafael Resendez-Ramirez.
 His birth name was Ángel Leoncio Reyes Recendis.
 United States government records show that he had been deported to Mexico at least four times since first entering the U.S. in 1973.

 Reséndiz killed at least 15 people with rocks, a pickaxe, and other blunt objects, mainly in their homes.
 He was sometimes referred to as The Railway Killer or The Railcar Killer.
 After each murder, he would linger in the homes for a while, mainly to eat.
 Reséndiz took sentimental items, and also laid out the victims' driver's licenses to learn about their lives.
 He stole jewelry and other items, and gave them to his wife and mother, who lived in Rodeo, Durango, Mexico.
 Much of the jewelry was sold or melted down.
-After Reséndiz’s surrender, some of the stolen items that had been removed from his victims' homes were returned by his wife and mother.
+After Reséndiz's surrender, some of the stolen items that had been removed from his victims' homes were returned by his wife and mother.
 Money was sometimes left at the scene.
 He raped some of his female victims; however, rape was probably a secondary intent.
+As Reséndiz himself was of small stature, he did not attack large victims, who could have overpowered him.
 Most of his victims were found covered with a blanket, or otherwise obscured from immediate view.